rexremigius/website/README.md

 # website
-My first Website created on my own skills
+My first Website created on my own skills<br>
+This website contains details about me<br>
+This is cosntructed using HTML<br>
+Styled using CSS <br>
+Functioning so part using JavaScript.